0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 !!! info

-    The `heimdall-rest` service and the `heimdall-bridge` both start along with Heimdall.
+    The rest service and the bridge both start along with Heimdall.

 Check the Heimdall service logs by running the following command: